 WHAT’S THE ISSUE?

-Hagens Berman has filed a lawsuit defending the rights of Las Vegas consumers harmed by a scheme perpetrated by some of the largest gaming and hospitality companies, including Wynn and MGM Hotels.
+Hagens Berman has filed a lawsuit defending the rights of Las Vegas consumers harmed by an alleged scheme perpetrated by some of the largest gaming and hospitality companies, including Wynn and MGM Hotels.
 We believe these casinos colluded to artificially increase the price of Las Vegas hotel rooms, putting rates above competitive levels.
-In this scheme, consumers lose, and rates are adjusted beyond what a free market would bear.
+In this alleged scheme, consumers lose, and rates are adjusted beyond what a free market would bear.
 We believe in upholding consumers’ rights.

 HOW DO I KNOW IF I’M AFFECTED?